Kaniwani/kw-backend/README.md

 # A lot more things flying by on the terminal.
 This shouldn't take long but you might as well stretch!
 ```

 Sweeeeet!
 Now you have some data.
 To check it you can open [Adminer]() at https://localhost:8001.
 Adminer is a simple SQL UI.
 To login select Postgres as the DB type, `kanawani` as the database, username as the username, and password as the password.
 This is great for development, but obviously not to be used in prod.
+You can also connect to Redis at the default port (6379) and `redis-cli`.

 Have fun ;)